Invasion of Hanover (1757): Occupation of Hanover

 Cumberland's forces continued to withdraw northwards.
-The French pursuit was slowed by further problems with supplies, but they continued to steadily pursue the retreating Army of Observation.
-In an effort to cause a diversion and provide some relief to Cumberland, the British planned an expedition to raid the French coastal town of Rochefort – hoping that the sudden threat would compel the French to withdraw troops from Germany to protect the French coast against further attacks.
-Under Richelieu the French continued their drive, taking Minden and then capturing the city of Hanover on 11 August.
+The French pursuit was slowed by further problems with supplies, but the French continued steadily to pursue the retreating Army of Observation.
+In an effort to cause a diversion and to provide some relief to Cumberland, the British planned an expedition to raid the French coastal town of Rochefort im the hope that the sudden threat would compel the French to withdraw troops from Germany to protect the French coast against further attacks.
+Under Richelieu, the French continued their drive by taking Minden and then capturing the city of Hanover on 11 August.

 The city of Hanover, the capital of the Electorate, was occupied by French forces in August 1757.

 Richelieu despatched a force to occupy Brunswick.
-Frederick the Great then decided to withdraw the Prussian contingent of Cumberland's army so they could rejoin his own forces further weakening the Army of Observation.
+Frederick the Great then decided to withdraw the Prussian contingent of Cumberland's army so that they could rejoin his own forces, which further weakened the Army of Observation.

 The Hanoverian government retreated with Cumberland via Verden to Stade, Bremen-Verden's capital and a port town connected to the North Sea by the River Elbe.
-Although it was well-fortified and could be supplied from sea, Cumberland believed their situation to be precarious.
-The proposal that a large number of British reinforcements be diverted to Stade was rejected, and the British expedition was sent to its original destination of Rochefort, although it was launched too late to do anything to provide a diversion in support of Cumberland.
+Although it was well-fortified and could be supplied from sea, Cumberland believed his situation to be precarious.
+The proposal that a large number of British reinforcements be diverted to Stade was rejected, and the British expedition was sent to its original destination of Rochefort although it was launched too late to do anything to provide a diversion in support of Cumberland.
 Orders were sent to Captain Hyde Parker to use his Royal Navy squadron to keep open the supply route down the Elbe to Cumberland until the onset of ice prevented him.
-The deployment of this squadron left Richelieu to believe that Cumberland's position in Stade was secure, as he could not be defeated through lack of food and supplies.
+The deployment of that squadron left Richelieu to believe that Cumberland's position in Stade was secure, as he could not be defeated through lack of food and supplies.
 Morale in the French army had now collapsed, and many troops had been immobilised by illness.
-Richelieu was now open to a negotiated settlement – a prospect he had rejected on 21 August when Cumberland had proposed an armistice.
+Richelieu was now open to a negotiated settlement, a prospect that he had rejected on 21 August, when Cumberland had proposed an armistice.